guxiaozzk/FewNLP-AoVPM/readme.md

 ## Prepare the data

 You can download the datasets from the original links below and preprocess the data following the scrips in `datasets_pre_processing`, or you can download images from our [BaiduNetdisk](https://pan.baidu.com/s/1MBgH2SGg5D3WDepXhD_b4A) (access code `d2w2`) and use preprocessed data in `datasets` directly.

+##  Experiments
+You can run and update the run.sh directly, the related parameter and templates for prompt study maybe import from param.py and utils.py.